The benefits of reading and writing for older people

 If you struggle to read smaller text in books, newspapers or magazines, and glasses don’t help, you could try reading aids, such as magnifiers and enhanced lighting.
 You may also like to explore digital options; many ebook readers, laptops and computers have the option of increasing font size and backlighting to make reading easier.

-Our guide to hearing and eye tests gives more advice on spotting problems with eyesight, getting an eye test and different vision aids that can be helpful.
+Our article about hearing and eye tests gives more advice on spotting problems with eyesight, getting an eye test and different vision aids that can be helpful.

 Cognitive exercise can help us maintain our mental health as we age.
 Learn about the benefits and how it can help ...